Neapolitan Pizza Temperatures: 5 Tips for Gas Ovens

 To bridge the temperature gap and bring Neapolitan-style pizza within reach, investing in the right tools is paramount.
 These pieces of equipment work in concert to maximize heat retention and transfer, mimicking the intense environment of a traditional pizza oven.

-Pizza Steel: The Game Changer
+Pizza Steel: The major upgrade

 While pizza stones have long been a popular choice for home pizza making, a pizza steel is a superior option, especially for gas ovens.
 Steel conducts heat up to 20 times more efficiently than ceramic stone, allowing it to absorb and transfer thermal energy much faster and more effectively to your pizza dough.
 This rapid heat transfer is vital for achieving that desirable “oven spring” and blistered crust.
 Unlike porous pizza stones that can absorb moisture and crack from thermal shock, steel is virtually indestructible and non-porous, ensuring consistent performance over time.
 For gas ovens struggling to reach higher temperatures, a steel’s ability to retain and fiercely radiate heat is a distinct advantage.
 While specialized Biscotto stones excel in dedicated high-temperature ovens (750-950°F), for the confines of a home gas oven, steel provides the best balance of performance and durability.